 Additionally, the Department has awarded federal block grant funds to four community-based coalitions statewide.
 These funds maintain programming efforts, which had started with OJJDP Discretionary funds.
 The coalitions' emphasize the Leadership to Keep Children Alcohol Free which is an initiative to prevent the use of alcohol by children ages 9 to 15.
 To accomplish this goal coalitions' work with schools, parent and youth organizations, faith-based organizations, law enforcement and social service providers.

-The Department funds Drug-Free Action Alliance to provide statewide training and technical assistance to 42 Ohio colleges and universities on high risk drinking prevention and program development.
+The Department funds Prevention Action Alliance to provide statewide training and technical assistance to 42 Ohio colleges and universities on high risk drinking prevention and program development.
 This effort continues to receive national attention.

 OhioMHAS provides additional funds to ten colleges and universities to implement a prevention and early intervention program to students under the age of 21, with special emphasis on addressing underage access and increasing awareness of the problem of high risk drinking.